 £1270 profit = (127/128)127 = .3693

 “I’m not greedy!”
 I hear you cry.
 “I’d just want to go home with a little more than if I had invested the money and not had any fun at all.”
-Let’s say you wanted to take home a little more than, 6%, the best savings interest rate you can currently find on moneysupermarket.com.
+Let’s say you wanted to take home a little more than, 6%, the best savings interest rate you can currently find on moneysupermarket.com (as of when this article was written).
 How much would you need to win?

 £1270 x .06 = £76.20

 You would need to win 8 times in a row to go home with a little more than a 6% interest rate.
 And what are the odds of this happening?